Degree RequirementMSN or higher preferred

 How Do I Become a Nurse Executive?

-A mix of high-level nursing knowledge and savvy business skills is required to become a successful nurse executive.
-Typically, a high-level nursing degree and even a business degree are needed to enter the role, along with substantial nursing experience.
+A successful nurse executive requires a mix of advanced nursing knowledge and savvy business skills.
+A high-level nursing degree and sometimes even a business degree are typically needed to enter the role, along with substantial nursing experience.
 To be suited for this high-level position, nurses must have a passion for leadership, excellent interpersonal and communication skills, and a knack for the business side of healthcare.

-What Are the Education Requirements for Nurse Executives?
+What Are the Schooling Requirements for Nurse Executives?

 To become a professional nurse executive, one must complete a series of steps to be certified ultimately: